Azure/AzureStack-Tools/ComputeAdmin/README.md

 $ISOPath = "<Path to ISO>"
 New-AzSServer2016VMImage -ISOPath $ISOPath
 ```
-Please make sure to specify the correct administrator ARM endpoint for your environment.

 This command may show a **popup prompt that can be ignored** without issue.